S2E/s2e-old/docs/SystemTap.rst

 Building SystemTap in the ``chroot`` environment of the host
 ============================================================

-We will compile SystemTap and the scripts in the *chrooted* and *32-bit* environment, upload the scripts to the VM, and run them there.
-The ``chroot`` environment makes it easy to compile in 32-bit mode when your host is 64-bit and isolates your production environment from mistakes.
+We will compile SystemTap and the scripts in the *chrooted* environment, upload the scripts to the VM, and run them there.
+The ``chroot`` environment isolates your production environment from mistakes.

 We could also compile the scripts directly inside the VM, but it is much slower.

-In the ``chroot`` 32-bit environment you use to compile your kernel, do the following:
+In the ``chroot`` environment you use to compile your kernel, do the following:

 ::